brycehenson/matlab_function_cache/README.md

 - cached inputs give fast lookup
 - function output is not saved in the cache file in the folowing conditions, rather it is just used as a 'dummy' to instruct a function eval
   - if the last load time is longer than the calculation time
-  - if the predicted load time is longer than the calculation time
+  - if the predicted load time (based on the in memory output size) at the first function evaluation is longer than the calculation time
 - will hash function string name if too long
 - hash collision check
 - indicated cache speedup for high verbose